zetaron/cashier/README.md

 > The cashier is supposed to be hosted in a protected environment you can trust.

+The cashier requires and looks the same as the original GitHub `/login/oauth` API endpoints.
+The most notable difference is, that you must ommit the fields `client_id` and `client_secret`.
+These are required by github but cashier will add them from its config, and override the values passed in.

+> *Note:* To aquire the `client_id` and `client_secret` visit: https://github.com/settings/applications/new

 ## Using
 With `docker` (recomended for development)
 ```shell